WDI-SEA/fetch-dad-jokes-lab/readme.md

-# Random Quote Machine
+# Dad Joke Generator

-We're going to use JavaScript to make a webpage that displays a random quote.
-We'll use the built-in `fetch` method to call an API that will give us quotes.
+We're going to use JavaScript to make a webpage that displays a random dad joke.
+We'll use the built-in `fetch` method to call an API that will give us jokes.

 ## Getting Started